 The HRSouthwest Conference supports both the SHRM and HRCI certifications for our attendees.
 The HRCI certifications build human resources knowledge and the SHRM certifications provide HR professionals with the competency to apply it.
+Pending approval, attendees can expect to earn up to 16.75 hours of recertification credit hours from both SHRM and HRCI.

-Recertification credit can be earned on an hour-per-hour basis for time spent in educational sessions and Pre-Conference Workshops.
+Recertification credit can be earned on an hour-per-hour basis for time spent in educational sessions and pre-conference workshops.

 HR Certification Information